 Table:

-The table is the top flat portion of the diamond.
+The table refers to the top, flat portion of the diamond.

 Girdle:

-The girdle is the widest or the fattest part of the diamond.
+The girdle represents the widest portion of the diamond.

 Crown:

-The crown is the top portion of the diamond that angles between the girdle and the table.
+The crown represents the uppermost portion of the diamond, extending between the girdle and the table.

 Pavilion:

-The pavilion is the bottom portion of the diamond that slopes inward from the girdle.
-This portion of the diamond is the portion that reflects light back through the diamond.
+The pavilion represents the lower section of the diamond, extending inward from the girdle.
+This area is responsible for reflecting light back through the stone.

 Culet: